linea-it/pz-compute/doc/pz-parallel-tests.md

 ## Prepare process directory

 The command `prepare-pz-test` creates and fills in the subdirectories tree necessary to run repeated tests using `rail-condor`.
-It attributes a Process ID to each test and copies the template of the submission file **rail-condor.sub** to the test directory.
+It attributes a Process ID to each test, creates the **process_info.yaml** with initial metadata, copies the template of the submission file **rail-condor.sub** to the test directory and create symbolic links to the relevant executables.

 Usage:
 ``` bash